LukeMS/keltor/rst/index.rst

 As individuals, goblins are generally weak, frightened, and stupid creatures.
 In groups they are belligerent, rambunctious, and stupid creatures.
 Goblins follow strength out of both fear and awe.
 They want to win so following the strong is a step in the right direction for any goblin.
 The strongest leaders can gather a substantial horde of goblins.
 While most tribes number only a few hundred the largest are currently about eight-thousand.
 The largest known tribe ever was under the goblin king Utty Face Chewer who gathered nearly twenty-five-thousand goblins to his banner.
 Much land burned and many fell before the Face Chewer tribe.

 Every tribe of goblins has a "goblin king" that rules them and from whom the tribe's name is taken.
 A king rules the tribe absolutely and they follow him for his strength.
 Showing weakness is a quick way for a king to become a former king.
 Some of the currently famous kings are Mumbro the Fish Eater, Torek Eye Biter, and Zippy the Paw Taker.
-Their tribes are large and well known in the Middle Lands.
+Their tribes are large and well known in the `Middle Lands`_.
 These large tribes launch raids on other settlements at every turn.
 They even get bold enough to engage the armies of the Empire from time to time.

 Goblins at war are a terrible sight.
 The large tribes will flood the battlefield with a few thousand screaming goblins that just wash over whatever is in the way.
 They often use a multi-prong attack strategy in which the main force slams the enemy's front line with utter abandon while worg riders sweep wide right and left then turn to hit the enemy's flank and/or rear as they can.
 The smaller tribes like to force an enemy into a defensive position and firebomb them.
 Goblins love to use fire in war.
 Goblins love to use fire anytime at all.
 Some of the essentials of cooking may escape them, but they still build the cook fire, even if they just use it to light the slaughtering ground.
 "Fun glowy glowy!"